bitrise-io/devcenter/docs/adding-a-new-app/index.md

-When adding your app to Bitrise, we will clone your repository to make sure we can access it.
+When adding your app to __Bitrise__, we will clone your repository to make sure we can access it.
 Besides cloning your repository we will run our [project scanner](https://github.com/bitrise-steplib/steps-project-scanner) that detects all the supported apps and instantly configure your workflow with all the necessary steps to build and deploy your app.

 !!! note "Currently we are supporting the following projects out of the box"
     * iOS